JoepVanlier/Hackey-Trackey/README.md

 This will make Hackey Trackey always enable recording when opened.
 Note however that this changes the recording status of your project and is therefore disabled by default.

+#### Follow Song
+CTRL + F will toggle Hackey Trackey to follow the song position.
+It will attempt to find MIDI items at the current position on the current track and update the view so that you see them.
+Note that the status of this can be seen next to the [Rec] button.

 #### CRT mode
 Enable cheesy CRT effect.
 Works best with Hacker theme.